Aims and Ethos

 Beyond the Classroom

-Children have the opportunity to develop their computer skills further through attending clubs with an ICT theme.
+Children have the opportunity to develop their skills further through attending clubs.
 Increasingly, they are using online resources at home to back up work done at school.